cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

         setToolGroupSpecificConfig_2 as setToolGroupSpecificConfig,
         setSegmentSpecificConfig,
         getSegmentSpecificConfig,
-        setSegmentationRepresentationSpecificConfig_2 as setSegmentationRepresentationSpecificConfig,
+        setSegmentationRepresentationConfig_2 as setSegmentationRepresentationConfig,
-        getSegmentationRepresentationSpecificConfig_2 as getSegmentationRepresentationSpecificConfig
+        getSegmentationRepresentationConfig_2 as getSegmentationRepresentationConfig
     }
 }